4 Payment Facilities

 You must check your statements

 4.18 Without limiting any part of these terms and conditions for your account, you must promptly review your statement of account to check for and tell NAB of any transaction recorded on your statement that you suspect for any reason that you did not authorise or for which the information recorded is incorrect.
-If you do not, then subject to any applicable law, you do not have any right to make a claim against NAB in respect of such a matter (for example, a forged cheque).

 4.19 In the absence of a breach of any obligation owed to you, NAB will not be liable for any loss that you incur: